Fetal Endoscopic Tracheal Occlusion (FETO)

 Our outcomes in FETO and CDH repair are among the best in the country.

-To read the most recent study showing outcomes of FETO for fetuses with severe cases of CDH, please reference this medical article:
+Read the most recent study showing outcomes of FETO for fetuses with severe cases of CDH:

 Texas Children’s Fetal Center is one of the oldest and most experienced programs in the nation.
 We have a history of leading the development and implementation of innovative fetal therapies and procedures such as FETO, offering families new options for the treatment of severe CDH and other fetal anomalies.

 Here, you and your baby will receive expert maternal, fetal and pediatric care for congenital diaphragmatic hernia all in one location.
 Our multidisciplinary team includes some of the nation’s top maternal-fetal medicine specialists, surgeons, neonatologists, pediatric cardiologists and pulmonologists, among others.

 For more information or to schedule an appointment,